ustc-compiler/2017fall-student-teamworks/02-darkroom.md

 ## Task
 施泽丰: Programming model of Darkroom(pipeline buffer, shift operator and so on)

 钟立: Relevant work(e.g. Halide, DSP and SDF...) and background knowledge(ISP...)

 郭振江: Implementation of Darkroom on ASIC, FPGA and CPU, and the results of Darkroom implementation.

+Common: Install and run the example of darkroom; read the related publication to get the basic concepts of Darkroom.

+## Discussion
+* 10.12
+ Discussion on the topic

+* 11.28
+ Installation problem discussion

+* 12.09
+ Division of team work

+## Progress
+**10.07-10.12

+Choose the research topic

+**10.12-11.28

+Install Darkroom and the dependencies(lua,terra，llvm...)

+Read the related publication.

+**12.09-12.23

+Report writing

+Materials collection

+## TODO List
+* More materials collection for a better understanding
+* Read the source code to get a rough sense of the implementation of Darkroom
+* The comparison to Halide and other similiar language

 ## Links
 [Darkroom: Compiling High-Level Image Processing Code into Hardware Pipelines